-&lt;sup>15As one more example, consider the SEE-Beyond Program, which invites students to identify an integrative summer experience that will deepen their understanding of the major or minor.
+15As one more example, consider the SEE-Beyond Program, which invites students to identify an integrative summer experience that will deepen the their understanding of the major or minor.
 Tips developed by faculty through the Pathways Project are easily accessible and help guide students to rigorous experiences, and the award itself (\$4,000) is sufficient to meet aided students' summer financial obligations.
 In 2014, applications were submitted by students in nearly every department and program; moreover, international students, domestic students of color, and low-income students were actually overrepresented among awardees.

-&lt;sup>16This national survey of first-year students is administered annually by the Cooperative Institutional Research Program (CIRP) of the Higher Education Research Institute (HERI) of the Graduate School of Education and Information Resources at UCLA.
+16This national survey of first-year students is administered annually by the Cooperative Institutional Research Program (CIRP) of the Higher Education Research Institute (HERI) of the Graduate School of Education and Information Resources at UCLA.

-&lt;sup>17CIRP Freshman Survey, 2014.
+17CIRP Freshman Survey, 2014.

-those thinkers disproportionally come from liberal arts colleges like Skidmore.
-But we must strengthen our students' ability to communicate to others the value of this unique and transformative educational experience.
+First, we will collectively assume responsibility for assisting our students to become more adept at describing to external audiences the skills and knowledge they have mastered in the course of their liberal education.
+The world needs first-rate thinkers now more than ever, and those thinkers disproportionally come from liberal arts colleges like Skidmore.
+But we must help our students become more adept in conveying to others the value of this unique and transformative educational experience.
 Once again, open access provides one key to this effort, in two senses.
 On the one hand, students need access to library resources after they graduate, but they currently lose those privileges once they are no longer enrolled, mainly due to restrictive licensing agreements with publishers.
-The more that institutions of higher education commit to open-access publishing models, the more easily our alumni-both newly minted and past generations-can continue their lifelong learning.
-And on the other hand, sharing the fruits of their own intellectual work will help Skidmore students convey the value of their educational experience with a truly global reach.
+The more that institutions of higher education commit to open access publishing models, the more easily our alumni - both newly minted and past generations - can continue their lifelong learning.
+On the other hand, sharing the fruits of their own intellectual work will help Skidmore students convey the value of their educational experience with a truly global reach.

-Second, we need to see that engaged liberal learning practices that relate directly to our students' post-Skidmore lives-such as writing-intensive courses, exploratory research opportunities, credit-bearing internships, summer collaborative research, etc.-are better supported.
+Second, we need to see that engaged liberal learning practices that relate directly to our students' post-Skidmore lives - such as writing-intensive courses, exploratory research opportunities, credit-bearing internships, summer collaborative research, etc. - are better supported.
 To that end, we will increase our efforts around, and provide additional resources for, undergraduate research, internships, SEE-Beyond opportunities, career development, and competitive scholarships and fellowships.

-Third, we need to do a better job of engaging our alumni, parents, and friends in this enterprise: communicating with them, hearing their stories, providing them additional value from their ongoing relationship with the College, and seeking their support for current students and for our ongoing institutional efforts.
-In the end, our creativity imperative demands that we empower our students to make meaningful contributions beyond our physical borders; and that means we must pay even more attention to our students' preparation for graduate study, professional study, and/or entry into professional careers.
+Third, we need to do a better job of engaging our alumni, parents and friends in this enterprise: communicating with them, hearing their stories, providing them additional value from their ongoing relationship with the College, and seeking their support for current students and for our ongoing institutional efforts.
+In the end, our creativity imperative insists that we empower our students to make meaningful contributions beyond our physical borders, and that means we must pay even more attention to our students' preparation for graduate study, professional study, and/or entry into professional careers.